 - Submit an Application for Readmission along with a non-refundable $20 reapplication fee (this fee is waived for students returning from a leave of absence, including military leave);

 - Meet the admissions requirements (including prerequisites for individual courses) which apply to the program at the time of readmission;

 - Send official transcripts for all courses taken since attending EMCC (all previous academic transcripts will be required if the student is returning after five years);

 - Be recommended for readmission by the Readmission Team.

 - In addition to the above-state requirements, applicants who have been dismissed from EMCC must also submit an essay outlining what steps were taken since dismissal from the College to ensure academic success upon return to the environment.

-Student material may be reviewed by a Readmission Team comprised of program faculty, the Director of Admissions, and the Academic Dean.
+Student material may be reviewed by a Readmission Team comprised of program faculty, the Director of Admissions, and the Vice President of Academic Affairs.
 This Team will review all materials and may request additional information from other EMCC faculty and staff and/or the applicant.
 An interview with the Readmission Team and/or references may be required.
 The student will be notified of the decision via letter from the Director of Admissions.